-- 5.14.2 Is the implementation of multilateral agreements, programmes and World Heritage policies and strategies coordinated and integrated into the development of national policies for the conservation, protection and presentation of cultural and natural heritage?
-There is limited coordination and integration of the implementation of these multilateral agreements, Programmes and World Heritage policies and strategies into national policies. - 5.15.
-Specific national policies developed using World Heritage policies and strategies - 5.15.1 Please give details of specific national policies developed using World Heritage policies and strategies - 5.16.
-Comments on General Policy Development (Questions 5.1 to 5.15) - 5.16.1 Comments, conclusions and/or recommendations related to General Policy Development (Questions 5.1 to 5.15) - 6.
-Inventories/Lists/Registers of Cultural and Natural Heritage - 6.1 If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?
+5.14.2 - Is the implementation of multilateral agreements, programmes and World Heritage policies and strategies coordinated and integrated into the development of national policies for the conservation, protection and presentation of cultural and natural heritage?
+There is no coordination or integration of the implementation of these agreements, programmes and World Heritage policies and strategies into national policies.

+5.15.
+Specific national policies developed using World Heritage policies and strategies

+5.15.1 - Please give details of specific national policies developed using World Heritage policies and strategies

+Currently, there is no specific national policies developed using World Heritage policies and strategies, but Oman seriously considers World Heritage policies and strategies as important tools to be essentially involved during the process of preparing the national policies concerned about the protection of the cultural and natural heritage.

+5.16.
+Comments on General Policy Development (Questions 5.1 to 5.15)

+5.16.1 - Comments, conclusions and/or recommendations related to General Policy Development (Questions 5.1 to 5.15)

+In general, all legal instruments are fully utilized tp preserve Nation's Cultural and National Heritage and the new ones are addressing the new global themes such as the Climate Change and the Sustainable Development.
+Also, Oman is aware about the importance of the World Heritage policies, initiatives, recommendations and programs during the process of drafting any national legislations or policies for the protection of the World Heritage Properties.

+6. Inventories/Lists/Registers of Cultural and Natural Heritage

+6.1 - If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?

-Cultural heritage Natural heritage -- ------------------- ------------------
+Cultural heritage Natural heritage

-National/federal Process well-advanced Process commenced Regional/provincial/state Not applicable Not applicable Local Not applicable Not applicable Other Not applicable Not applicable
+National/federal Process well-advanced Process well-advanced

+Regional/provincial/state Process well-advanced Process well-advanced

+Local No process established Not applicable

+Other Not applicable